Jimmy Woo: Fictional character biography

 Jimmy Woo, from Strange Tales #166 (March 1968).
 Art by Jim Steranko & Joe Sinnott.

 James Woo is an Asian-American FBI agent assigned primarily to investigate and apprehend the Chinese-national mandarin known as the Yellow Claw, a Fu Manchu manqué (author Sax Rohmer had a Fu Manchu novel titled The Yellow Claw).
-The Yellow Claw, who attempts world domination, claimed in 2000s comics that his American rubric is a mistransliteration of the Chinese characters for "Golden Claw".
 Complicating matters, the Claw's grandniece, Suwan, was in love with Woo in the 1950s series.

 In retcon stories, Woo is an FBI agent assigned in 1958 to oversee the 1950s superhero team the Avengers, a short-lived predecessor of the later, more established team of that name.

 As a S.H.I.E.L.D. agent, Woo joins the "Godzilla Squad" to hunt Godzilla.
 This unit, led by Dum Dum Dugan, employed such weapons as a giant robot called Red Ronin (for which Woo was shortlisted as a pilot candidate), and was headquartered in a smaller version of the S.H.I.E.L.D.
 Helicarrier, known as the Behemoth.

 Woo was temporarily replaced by a Life Model Decoy (a form of artificial human utilized by S.H.I.E.L.D.) of the self-aware, renegade "Deltan" class, and went through five such bodies before dying with other repentant LMDs.
 Woo reemerged from stasis, along with other high-ranking officers that had been taken and replaced.